Get a free, no obligation personal loan quote with rates as low as 9.90%

 Should I put down 5% or 20% as a down payment?

 You may be able to borrow funds from a family member, usually a parent.
-But the funds must actually be considered a “gift” and not a loan.
+But the funds must be considered a “gift” and not a loan.
 If a parent gives you money to use as a down payment, a gift letter may be needed to confirm that no repayment is required or expected.
-Paperwork may also need to show that the money is going from your family member’s account to yours.
+Paperwork may also need to show that the money moved from your family member’s account to yours.

 Will a lender provide an unsecured loan for a down payment?

-Unsecured debt can be risky for lenders when loaning out money to consumers who are not in good financial standing.
-If there is no collateral for the lender to collect if you ever default on your loan, they could be left with nothing to recoup their losses.
-That’s why lenders will insist on borrowers having stellar credit, a high income, and a reasonable debt load before they approve an unsecured personal loan as a down payment.
+Unsecured debt can be risky for lenders when loaning out money to consumers not in good financial standing.
+If there is no collateral for the lender to collect if you default on your loan, they could be left with nothing to recoup their losses.
+That’s why lenders insist on borrowers having stellar credit, a high income, and a reasonable debt load before they approve an unsecured personal loan as a down payment.

 Lisa Rennie avatar on Loans Canada